Scan C (oral and rectal)

 Barium sulfate may also be used for purposes not listed in this medication guide.

-What is the most important information I should know about barium sulfate?
+What is the most important information I should know about Scan C (barium sulfate oral and rectal)?

 Tell your doctor if you are pregnant or breast-feeding before your medical test.